rbms-bsc/DCRMR/_pages/Additional-notes/Additional-notes.md

 ## 9.01.5 Required notes

-<a name="9.01.5.1">9.01.5.1</a> In general, notes are not required, but some notes are required in particular situations and are so indicated in element-specific rules, e.g., [Note on the source of the title proper, 1.29.31.1](/DCRMR/title/Note-on-title/#1.29.31.1) and [Transposed statements of responsibility, 2.29.32.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.32.1).
+<a name="9.01.5.1">9.01.5.1</a> In general, notes are not required, but some notes are required in particular situations and are so indicated in element-specific instructions, e.g., [Note on the source of the title proper, 1.29.31.1](/DCRMR/title/Note-on-title/#1.29.31.1) and [Transposed statements of responsibility, 2.29.32.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.32.1).

 ## Contents:
 {: .no_toc }